ldtteam/MinecoloniesWiki/source/buildings/mine.md

       </div>
       <div class="col-sm-12 col-md">
         <ul>
-            <li><strong> Minimum Stock: </strong> Use this button to tell the Archery to keep a minimum stock on hand.
+            <li><strong> Minimum Stock: </strong> Use this button to tell the Mine to keep a minimum stock on hand.
 Set items will be displayed above the button.</li>
         </ul>
       </div>
     </div>